 First, the 123 genes were used to cluster experiments on a dendrogram to probe global trends in gene expression in this interaction set.
-The ANOVA singled out genes whose nitrate response was affected by heterogeneous environment, but it did not rule out any of the 15 possible clustering patterns of the four experiments on a dendrogram (SOM Fig. S3).
-At 2 hours, the experiments paired the two nitrate treatments together, showing these genes responded first to local nitrate concentration (Fig. 1C).
-However, by 8 hours and 2 days, large-scale changes in expression among the 123 genes re-arranged the dendrogram by pairing the Sp.NO3 with the C.KCl treatments and the C.NO3 with the Sp.KCl treatments, precisely the reverse pattern created by similarities in total lateral root length after four days in the same treatments (Fig. 1C).
+The ANOVA identified genes whose nitrate response was affected by heterogeneous environment, but it did not rule out any of the 15 possible clustering patterns of the four experiments on a dendrogram (SOM Fig. S3).
+At 2 hours, the experiments paired the two nitrate treatments together [Sandrine: please state explicitly which two treatments], showing that genes first respond to local nitrate concentration (Fig. 1C).
+However, by 8 hours and 2 days, large-scale changes in expression among the 123 genes [Sandrine: which 123 genes?
+The 123 genes first responding?] re-arranged the dendrogram by pairing the Sp.NO3 (the nitrogen-rich portion of the split root system) with the C.KCl (homogeneous KCL) treatments and the C.NO3 (homogeneous nitrogen) treatment with the Sp.KCl (split-root KCL treatment), precisely the reverse pattern created by similarities in total lateral root length after four days in the same treatments (Fig. 1C).
 Thus, the genes affected by nitrogen in the split root conditions first respond to local signals but are then controlled by regulatory signals that integrate information from other parts of the plant.
-The effect is to orchestrate a revised and apparently more effective strategy in which a set of molecular changes precede changes in lateral root architecture
+[Sandrine: the following sentence and the first one of the next paragraph should be unified or this one should be dropped]The effect is to orchestrate a revised and apparently more effective strategy in which a set of molecular changes precede changes in lateral root architecture

 The molecular and morphological responses appeared to represent a coordinated strategy to anticipate assimilation of newly foraged nitrogen or absorb stored nitrogen.
 For example, despite the different local nitrate conditions, the nitrogen-foraging roots (Sp.NO3 and C.KCl) showed an induction of genes involved nitrogen uptake and assimilation, such as AtNRT3.1 and NIR1 (SOM Text-2).

-To ask when the earliest signs of developmental responses occurred, we used a molecular marker that reports the highly localized activity of lateral root founder cells within pericycle cells, which identify the earliest stages of lateral root initiation (18, 19).
+To determine when the earliest signs of developmental responses occurred, we used a molecular marker that reports the highly localized activity of lateral root founder cells within pericycle cells, which identify the earliest stages of lateral root initiation (18, 19).
 By two days, we observed a significant increase in the CYCB1::GUS reporter line in pericycle founder cells in Sp.NO3 roots compared to C.NO3 roots.
 (One tailed t-test, LR initiation density is 1.870.36 versus 1,180.2, p-val=0.06).
 This reporter activity is associated with early divisions of the “transient” stem cells that form lateral roots (18, 19).
 The increased lateral root initiation observed with the marker at day 2 was consistent with increases observed in lateral root density in the nitrogen-foraging roots by day 4.
-Overall, these results suggest that early cues rapidly communicate the global environment of the plant to alter the expression of a subset of genes and ultimately reshape the plant body.
+Overall, these results suggest that early cues [Sandrine: what constitutes the cues here?] rapidly communicate the global environment of the plant to alter the expression of a subset of genes and ultimately reshape the plant body.
+[Dennis finds this last sentence troublesome, because it appears to claim a lot but it’s not clear how the claim is tied to evidence]